The Best Washington DC Auto Insurance Company

 How We Found the Best Auto Insurance in Washington DC

 We used a method much like that of our nationwide auto insurance review.
-First, we found the top five homeowners insurance providers in DC by total market share.
+First, we found the top four homeowners insurance providers in DC by total market share.
 Then, we examined the providers and their offerings, paying special attention to discounts, online resources, and standard and optional coverages.

 After that, we determined each provider’s financial solvency using Moody’s, A.M.
 Best, and Standard & Poor’s ratings and got a better picture of consumers’ service and claims experiences via Consumer Reports’ nationwide survey and JD Power and Associates’ Mid-Atlantic regional review.
 The former uses input from 23,600 of its subscribers to evaluate the auto claims process, including ease of reaching an agent, promptness of response, agent courtesy, damage amount, freedom to select a repair shop, and timely payment.
 Meanwhile, JD Power examines customer satisfaction in five areas: interaction, policy offerings, price, billing process and policy information, and claims.